katyhogankdc/Data-Quality-Tracker-/README.md

 ,cal.yearid as yearid
 ,i.gradelevelshort as grade_level
 ,s.lastfirst as lastfirst
+,NULL as link
 ,'1 incident ID with multiple incidents' as error ,'DeansList' as sourcesystem
-,count(i.incidentid) as numoccurences,
+--,count(i.incidentid) as numoccurences,
-2 errorid
+,2 errorid
 from
 custom.custom_dlincidents_raw i
 left join custom.custom_dlpenalties_raw p on p.incidentid = i.incidentid